peter-evans/sendgrid-action/README.md

 }
 ```

-#### Example script file
+#### Example script files

-The following example is a very basic use case of sending a single email to a single recipient.
+The following examples are quite basic use cases.
 For more complicated use cases see the list of examples [here](https://github.com/sendgrid/sendgrid-nodejs/tree/master/use-cases).

+Sending a single email to a single recipient:
 ```node
 #! /usr/bin/env node

 const sgMail = require('@sendgrid/mail');
 sgMail.setApiKey(process.env.SENDGRID_API_KEY);

 const msg = {
     to: 'recipient@example.org',
     from: 'sender@example.org',